Winning again – the challenge of ongoing excellence

 Author: Susannah Clarke

-At the CQI’s recent Leadership Conference I was particularly interested to listen to Mike Forde, former Director of Operations, Chelsea FC, talk about “Tackling Efficiency – Scouting for Success”.
+When I heard Mike Forde, former Director of Operations, Chelsea FC, speak at a CQI conference a few years ago I was particularly interested to hear his talk “Tackling Efficiency – Scouting for Success”.

 Forde spoke about the importance of adapting and analysing performance in a business where more than 75% of wages are spent on less than 10% of the workforce, return on investment is crucial, effective methods to create a world class team, working in a high-pressure environment, and recognising, developing and retaining top talent.